actuallydan/tadu/README.md

 	* Splash screen
 * Ionicons
 * Get NEXT best time in addTask (return whole array and not just one)
-* Notify when a task has been shared with you only on addTask
 * scheduleBesttime() should also check for half hour increments
 * diff colors for different types of task single